 Then, you place the printed sheet on your T-shirt and press it using a heat press (in certain cases, a home iron will work, but heat presses provide the best results).

 After you’ve pressed it, you peel away the backing paper, and a Micro Thin Film of Vinyl now adheres onto the fabric.
 Great – you now have a custom T-shirt!
 That was easy, right?

-A few other important notes about heat transfer paper is that most papers work on both cotton and polyester fabrics - whereas sublimation only works on polyesters.
+A few other important notes about heat transfer, is that it can be applied on both cotton and polyester fabrics - whereas sublimation only works on polyesters.

-The standard "Dye Inks" supplied with Ink Tank Printers are good enough for Heat Transfer Printer, howver, if you want to go the extra step, consider a good quality Pigment Ink for your Ink Tank printer, as these will last longer on your Heat Transfers.
+The standard "Dye Inks" supplied with Ink Tank Printers are good enough for Heat Transfer Printing, however, if you want to go the extra step, consider a good quality Pigment Ink for your Ink Tank printer, as these will last longer on your Heat Transfers.

 The downside of Heat transfer, is the high cost per page, and it can only be used on Material.